 Credentials required are:

-- Formal Application: Submit the PLU Application for Admission online at www.plu.edu/transfer/apply.
+- Formal Application: The PLU Transfer Application for Admission can be found at www.plu.edu/transfer/apply.

 - Transcripts: Official transcripts must be submitted for all college coursework.
 Transfer students entering with less than sophomore standing (30 semester hours or 45 quarter hours) must submit an official high school transcript or equivalent.
 Transcripts must be official copies delivered electronically by the college/university or delivered in person to the Office of Admission in an official sealed envelope.
 The University accepts the General Equivalency Diploma (GED) for those students who may not have completed a traditional high school program.
 Transcripts become the property of PLU and may not be returned or forwarded.